Installing Windows 11

 Boot into your USB

-Plug in the Windows USB installer and spam Esc
+Plug in the Windows USB installer and spam Esc when booting the laptop.

 Change the BIOS boot order to have USB media as the first priority (this can usually be found under the boot tab) or simply look for the words “boot menu” when you see your BIOS boot screen.
 Press the corresponding function key and choose the USB flash drive to boot from it.